sarthaksharma13/RenderForCNN_annotation/README.md

 7. Run **python run_render_keypoints.py** in the **'render_pipeline' directory'**.
 This would generate synthetic images without any truncation or background overlaying at the address set in the **g_syn_images_folder** variable present in the **global_variables.py**.

-For details contact : Sarthak Sharma(sarthak.alexrider@gmail.com), Junaid Ahmed Ansari(ansariahmedjunaid@gmail.com )
+For details contact : Sarthak Sharma(sarthak.alexrider@gmail.com), Junaid Ahmed Ansari(ansariahmedjunaid@gmail.com ), Pratyush Kumar Sahoo(pratyushk.sahoo.min16@itbhu.ac.in)